ImSwordQueen/Longhornizer/README.md

-# Longhornizer Transformation Pack
+# Longhornizer Transformation Pack - April Fools 2023 Joke Edition

-## Warning: Unfinished Code.
-This is a scrapped project so it won't get any updates.
+## Warning: This build will not actually install Longhornizer.
+Second phase was the joke.

 Based on Win8to7 Backend.